 Pam has one daughter, Ashley Marie Gibson, who lives in Chicago, Illinois.
 Ashley works as an educator in the Teach for America Program.

 In 2005, Pam took a leap of faith and began vocal studies that would in short order lead to the realization of a dream: to sing and record music.

 In 2010, Pam released an album of jazz covers called “The Full Measure of a Woman”.
-She is now working on a new music project that will include a collection of songs to honor the military.
+She is now completing a new album called “Battle Tested”.
+Her project includes a collection of songs to honor military members and their families.

 Pam has a big heart for the military.
 Her father was a Sergeant in the United States Army.
 She was born at Fort Benning, Georgia.